 SHOOTING RELAY RACE: It’s a relay race with shooting.
 Players have to dribble the ball around a cone, get back and shoot in the net.
-After the shot, they go back and hi-five the next player who then takes their turn to dribble the ball around the cone.
+After the shot, they go back and “air” hi-five the next player who then takes their turn to dribble the ball around the cone.
 Once the last players shoot, the winner is declared.
-Quicker team wins first round, progress to the team that scores more goals wins.
+The quicker team wins first round and progresses.
+The team that scores more goals wins.

-GAMES: 35 min.
-4v4 or 5v5.
-No goalies.
+GAMES: 30 min.
+6v6 or 7v7 with goalies.

 WEEK 4